angiechen918/Zn_protease/README.md

 ## Hardware & Software

 - **GPU**: Inference computation for RFD2-MI and AF3 were performed using NVIDIA A4000, A6000, L40, H100 on a shared computing cluster with CUDA 13.0, NVIDIA driver 580.82.07.
+Inference time for RFD2-MI is 1-2 mins for each backbone on an a4000 gpu.
+For AF3 is ~ 1 min for each sequence.
-- **CPU**: Sequence design, analysis and filtering were performed on AMD EPYC 7702P 64-Core cpu nodes
+- **CPU**: Sequence design, analysis and filtering were performed on AMD EPYC 7702P 64-Core cpu nodes.
+The cpu run time for the sequence design of one backbone in 10 cycles of EnhancedMPNN-FR is around 10 mins.
+Using the parallelization parameters, the cpu run tim for each job in the analysis, and filtering steps are less than 10 mins.
 - **Python environment**: See `requirements.txt`

 ---

 ## Dependencies

-Install required Python packages using:
+Install required Python packages using (~ 10 mins, the time for the installation of RFD2-MI, EnhancedMPNN, AF3 is not included):

 ```bash
 pip install -r requirements.txt
 ```

 ---